gabriel-ribeiro-data/Sorting-Algorithms-Time-Analysis/README.md

 </table>

 ## Big-O notation of the 3 used sorting algorithms
-  Figure 2 contains the Big-O notation for each case of the sorting algorithms, namely: SelectionSort, BinaryInsertionSort, and Heapsort.
+  Fig. 2. contains the Big-O notation for each case of the sorting algorithms, namely: SelectionSort, BinaryInsertionSort, and Heapsort.

 <table align="center">
   <tr>